plone/training/docs/voltoaddons/01-addon-basics.md

 yarn start
 ```

-You can login with admin/admin.
+You can then login with admin/admin at http://localhost:3000/login.

 ## Bootstrap an add-on